mavis-javier/mavis-javier/README.md

-- 👋 Hi, I’m @mavis-javier
+- 👋 Hi, I’m Mavis
 - 👀 I’m interested in creating programs through computer software and websites!
-- 🌱 I’m currently learning JavaScript and Python3
+- 🌱 I’m currently learning JavaScript and Python3.
+Checkout my Leetcode at https://leetcode.com/maj13/, where I practice the programming languages I already know!
-- 💞️ I’m looking to collaborate on SEO optimization for DEAJ's website..
+- 💞️ I’m looking for a Software Developer job or someone to collaborate with the SEO optimization for DEAJ's website
-- 📫 Reach me on my LinkedIn at https://www.linkedin.com/in/mavis-javier-876a29175/ or visit my family's website (see profile)...
+- 📫 Reach me on my LinkedIn at https://www.linkedin.com/in/mavis-javier-876a29175/

 <!---
 mavis-javier/mavis-javier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.